Sairyss/backend-best-practices/README.md

 - Keep backups encrypted and protected.
 Backup encryption ensures data is protected from leaks and that your data will be what you expect when you recover it
 - Consider retention span.
 Keeping every backup forever isn’t feasible due to a limited amount of space for storage
 - Monitor the backup and restore process
+- Consider using [point in time recovery](https://www.postgresql.org/docs/current/continuous-archiving.html) when you need to restore database to a specific point in time (if database supports it).
+This can be useful for synchronizing time between multiple databases when restoring them from a backup.

 Read more: